RParedesPalacios/GILA/docs/index.md

-GILA is a general image toolkit to use deep learning over images.
-GILA works over Keras and Pillow, mainly.
+GILA is a general image toolkit that use deep learning techniques to solve different problems.
+GILA is written by Roberto Paredes and works over Keras and Pillow.

 Initially GILA is developed to deal with the following problems: